-The modern mission of the Ministry of Internal Affairs of Ukraine, an integral part of which is the National Police, is based on the principles of a safe environment for human activity; a rapid and competent response to emergencies and events threatening personal or public security; public security and law enforcement, as well as minimum violations of human rights and fundamental freedoms in the activities of the Ministry of Internal Affairs; rapid access of people to effective mechanisms for the restoration of violated rights.
+The modern mission of the Ministry of Internal Affairs of Ukraine, of which the National Police is an integral part, is based on the principles of a safe environment for human activity; a rapid and competent response to emergencies and events threatening personal or public security; public security and law enforcement, as well as minimum violations of human rights and fundamental freedoms in the activities of the Ministry of Internal Affairs; rapid access of people to effective mechanisms for the restoration of violated rights.

-Therefore, ensuring the rights and freedoms of citizens by the police is a relevant and necessary condition for strengthening public confidence in state institutions and an atmosphere of public order, the integration of the national law enforcement system into the world and Europe.
+Therefore, ensuring the rights and freedoms of citizens by the police is a relevant and necessary condition for strengthening public confidence in State institutions and an atmosphere of public order, the integration of the national law enforcement system into the world and Europe.